Youth Soccer League Rules

 - Kick Offs: Taken at the beginning of each half and after a score.
 The referee must signal with the whistle for the start.
 CAN SCORE DIRECTLY FROM A KICK-OFF.

 Ball – Soccer ball of the proper size for the age playing.
 Size 4 for U6 thru U13, and size 5 for U14 and older.

 Uniforms – Players on the same team must wear the same color uniforms — Shin guards and footwear (cleats ARE allowed).
 The goalkeeper’s uniform must be a distinctly different color from that of his team, the opposing team, and the referees.
 The home team changes color in case of clashing colors.
 All players must wear numbered jerseys, and no two players on the same team may have identical uniform numbers.

-– A player wearing a soft cast is permitted to play with the permission of the referee.
+- A player wearing a soft cast is permitted to play with the referee’s permission.

 - Hard casts are not permitted.

 Two 23-minute halves, running clock, with a 2-minute halftime.

 The referee’s whistle indicates the start and end of each period.

 Time is extended if a penalty kick or direct free kick must be taken or retaken; the period in question is extended until the kick has been taken.

 Direct and indirect free and penalty kicks can only be awarded for offenses committed when the ball is in play.